Ashutosh Mukherjee: Lawyer, jurist, and justice

 At the age of 24, Mukherjee became a Fellow of the Calcutta University.
 Turning down a job offer in the Department of Public Instruction in order to complete his Bachelor of Law degree, he received his degree in 1888 and enrolled as a vakil of the Calcutta High Court.
 He received a Doctor of Law degree (LL.D.) in 1897.

-Jurist, and author V. Sudhish Pai notes: "Mukherjee built a highly successful career with a combination of intellect and industry.
+Jurist and author V. Sudhish Pai notes: "Mukherjee built a highly successful career with a combination of intellect and industry.
 He was appointed the Tagore Law Professor at Calcutta University in 1898 and authored the book, The Law of Perpetuities in British India, in 1902—still considered the polestar on the eastern horizon of jurisprudence.
 He was appointed a judge of the Calcutta High Court in June 1904.
 His appointment and tenure on the Bench significantly expanded judicial discourse.
 He brought to bear on his work inexhaustible energy, great erudition and the integrity of scholarship.
 His learning was vast and his exposition of law complete.
 Former Chief Justice Mohammad Hidayatullah placed him amongst the six most eminent judges India has produced."

 When Mukherjee became a judge at the age of forty, "his senior colleague Justice Rampini told Asutosh that his enthusiasm would perhaps abate with advancing years.
 Asutosh had said in reply that he would not be justified in continuing as a Judge should his enthusiasm for doing justice diminish or his capacity for work decline."

-Mukherjee served as Calcutta High Court's acting Chief Justice on couple of occasions.
+Mukherjee served as Calcutta High Court's acting Chief Justice on a couple of occasions.
 He stepped down in 1924 after twenty years of service and restarted his law practice.